 - Pepperoni: Half of the pepperoni could be substituted with salami.

 - Granulated sugar: Adjust the sugar according to taste.

 Step 1: Add the tomatoes, green peppers, cheese cubes, pepperoni, and black olives to a large bowl.
 Set aside.

-Step 2: Cook pasta in a large pot according to package instructions for al dente pasta.
+Step 2: Cook pasta in a large pot according to package directions for al dente pasta.

 Step 3: Drain and then rinse cooked noodles under cold water until pasta has cooled.

 Step 4: Toss pasta with remaining pasta salad items, and set aside.